IFB-ElixirFr/sandboxbioscenarios/linux_basics_session04/steps/step04.md

 With this in mind, we're going to use the contents of some files to answer a few more specific questions, such as counting the number of genes contained in a file, extracting a list of genes...

-For example we want to count the non-redundant list of genes in the fourth column of the `SAOUHSC.bed` file.
+For example we want to count the number of non-redundant genes in the fourth column of the `SAOUHSC.bed` file.

 Prior to handling a file, it is advisable to develop the habit of inspecting the structure of its contents.
 Look at the content of the `SAOUHSC.bed` file :